Dental Anxiety and Fear

 Ask about alternatives – Advances in technology mean that dental microsurgery is now an option.
 Lasers can be used to prepare teeth for fillings, whiten teeth, and remove staining.
 Discuss all the options with the dentist and decide on one that is effective and produces minimal anxiety.

-If you have questions or concerns about how the dentist can help you overcome anxiety and fear, please call Century City Dental Associates today.
+If you have questions or concerns about how the dentist can help you overcome anxiety and fear, please contact Century City Dental Associates today.